Sonny Wade

-Jesse "Sonny" Wade (born April 1, 1947) is a former All-American football player at Emory & Henry College in Virginia.
-He played professionally for the Montreal Alouettes of the Canadian Football League from 1969 to 1978.
+Jesse Harold "Sonny" Wade (born April 1, 1947) is an American former professional football player for the Montreal Alouettes of the Canadian Football League (CFL) from 1969 to 1978.
+He was an All-American at Emory & Henry College in Virginia.

-High school
+Early life

 Wade attended Martinsville High School where he played football, basketball, and baseball.
 He was selected to the first team all-state football team as both a quarterback and punter.
 Not only excelling in football, Wade also was on the 1964 State Basketball Championship team and performed well enough on the baseball diamond so that he was offered a professional baseball contract by the Pittsburgh Pirates franchise out of high school.
 Spurning the baseball contract, Wade decided to attend Virginia Tech on a full football scholarship after graduating in 1965.